Thinking about mounting a laser sight on your handgun?

 The X400U is available with either a 5-milliwatt, high-visibility red or green laser.
 Speaking of high visibility, the light on this unit is an eye-scorching 1000 lumens with a precision TIR lens that produces a tight beam.

-A standard Picatinny mount means the X400U can mount to almost any weapon.
+A standard Picatinny mount means the X400U can be mounted to almost any weapon.
 The high-grade aluminum housing and recoil-proof design mean the SureFire is ready for even the most extreme duty use.

 Why Mount a Laser On Your Pistol?